 A beachside enclave where surfing culture reigns supreme, Maroubra has weathered a storm of controversy to become one of the most sought-after addresses in Sydney’s Eastern Suburbs.
-An alluring coastline and a well catered shopping district keeps the locals’ local and visitors keen.
+An alluring coastline and a well-catered shopping district keep the locals and visitors keen.

 Maroubra Beach may not have the kudos of Bondi, but it’s one of Australia’s best surfing beaches according to the National Surfing Reserves.
 The 1km curved strip of white sand in Sydney’s east is nicknamed The Bra and is famous for consistent waves.
 You’ll also find a lovely beachside park for picnics and a free outdoor gym.

 Malabar Headland National Park’s Western Escarpment walking track is towards the southern end of the beach.
 The trail boasts views of rugged coastline and deep blue ocean.
 During the annual whale migration, between May and November, you can spot humpback whales playfully breaching – jumping out the water.

 Arthur Byrne Reserve, adjacent to the beach, has BBQ facilities and picnic tables.
 The park also has a shaded kids playground and a skate park.
 Jack Vanny Reserve is on the northern headland, follow the steps down to delightful Mahon Pool, a popular rock pool in a spectacular setting..